 “The main challenges right now are related to logistics,” said WFP representative Praveen Agrawal, who returned to Manila from the affected areas on Sunday.
 “Roads are blocked, airports are destroyed.”

-WFP spokeswoman Bettina Luescher said the U.N. group was gearing up its global resources to send enough food to feed 120,000 people.
+World Food Programme spokeswoman Bettina Luescher saud the U.N. group was gearing up its global resources to send enough food to feed 120,000 people.

 “These high-energy biscuits will keep them alive,” she said.

 Luescher pleaded for financial support from the international community and directed those wishing to donate to wfp.org/typhoon.

 “Those are families like you and me, and they just need our help right now,” she said.

 Philippines gets more than its share of disasters

 Typhoon makes landfall in Vietnam

 The massive losses in the Philippines have put much of Vietnam on edge.
 Authorities evacuated around 600,000 people from vulnerable areas as the typhoon neared, the Vietnamese government’s official online newspaper VGP News reported.